-EXAMINATION PAPERS % OF GCSE DETAILS Unit 1 50% Written examination: 2 hours 84 marks (including 4 marks for spelling, punctuation and grammar.
-50% GCSE Unit 2 50% Written examination: 2 hours 84 marks (including 4 marks for spelling, punctuation and grammar.
+EXAMINATION PAPERS % OF GCSE DETAILS Unit 1 50% Written examination: 2 hours 84 marks (including four marks for spelling, punctuation and grammar.
+50% GCSE Unit 2 50% Written examination: 2 hours 84 marks (including four marks for spelling, punctuation and grammar.
 50% GCSE

 WATCH LISTEN READ CREATE WRITE DO YEAR 10 Watch two episodes of either World War One or Two in colour.
 You could also choose Greatest Events in History in colour.
 Reflect - does colour change the way we perceive History?
 Listen to two of Dan Snow's History Hit podcasts.
 Reflect on your learning.
-Read a piece of historical fiction relating to a topic we have studied e.g. 'The Book Thief.
+Read a piece of historical fiction relating to a topic we have studied eg 'The Book Thief.
 There are lots of books to choose from in the library and the History department.
 Review your book.
 Create a poster advertising the benefits of GCSE History to future students.
 Highlight the skills they will learn and how this may help them in later life.
 Choose two articles on topics related to your studies and write a paragraph demonstrating your findings.
 Visit the Cold War webpage and complete three of the activities.
 Complete the tasks embedded in the activities.
-YEAR 11 Read a piece of historical fiction relating to a topic we have studied e.g. 'The Book Thief.
+YEAR 11 Watch the Rise and Fall of the Third Reich - link it to your studies of Germany.
+Listen to two of Dan Snow's History Hit podcasts.
+Reflect on your learning.
+Read a piece of historical fiction relating to a topic we have studied eg 'The Book Thief'.
 Create your own history podcast on a topic of your choice!
 Read two articles from History Extra.
 Choose a topic of your choice and write your own article.
-Visit the Cold War webpage and complete 3 of the activities.
+Visit the Cold War webpage and complete three of the activities.
 Complete the tasks embedded in the activities.